Screen Recording for Developers: Tools, Tips, and Workflow Guide

 Navigating file trees and UI layouts

-Gentle magnification that highlights where you're clicking without losing the broader context of your IDE layout.
+Gentle magnification that highlights where you are clicking without losing the broader context of your IDE layout.

 Reading code and terminal output